SIUC-321-HW/HW3/README.md

 # SIUC-HW3-321

-Completed Homework 3\n
+Completed Homework 3 for 321

-When building code please done forget to add -lm at end
+When building code please dont forget to add -lm at end